MrAntonym/catan-tamandua/DECISIONTREE.md

 > 8x * 4 = 32x

 ## Machine learning black magic
-Using the inputs of the scarcity score, spread score, actualized supply score, and expected supply score
+Using the inputs of the scarcity score, spread score, actualized supply score, and expected supply score for each resource, the production score for the vertex, and the

 ## Next step
 If the bot is the last player picking where to place its first settlement then go to [Double settlement](#double-settlement).
 Otherwise, go to [First settlement](#first-settlement).